andreashhpetersen/stratetrees/experiments/shields/notes.md

 - viper_unshielded_RW.pk - the unshielded VIPER generated strategy (in sklearn format)
 - viper_unshielded_RW.json - same as above but as in stratetrees format
 - unshielded_rw_example.png - visualization of the unshielded strategy partitioning

+- viper_from_shield_oracle.json - VIPER strategy obtained from oracle that is _just_ as shield
+- viper_from_shield_oracle.png - a visualization of the above